-INFUSE was operated at our Albert Park Barracks headquarters from 1958 to 1966.
+INFUSE was ASD’s first electronic computer and operated at our Albert Park Barracks headquarters from 1958 to 1966.
 Designed and built in the United Kingdom, it was an evolution of the WW2-era COLOSSUS, which was arguably the world’s first computer.
 It employed 3,500 electronic vacuum tubes in its central processing unit (CPU), and consisted of two chassis, each eight cubic metres in size, along with 24 power conversion units that were each one cubic metre in size.
 It’s 'clock speed' was rated at 100 KHz, while the 'clock speed' of a modern smart phone CPU is over 2,000,000 KHz.
 It had access to 786,432 bits of storage.

 The computer was programmed by inter-connecting the various processing elements of its CPU with brown coaxial cables.
 At the time of its use, one programmer said that INFUSE looked like "a whale beached in a shallow sea of brown spaghetti".
 It would take a number of weeks for the computer to be re-configured from running one program to another.